tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 ## Test Your ASP.NET Core REST API

-Let’s give our application a spin.
+Let's give our application a spin.
 Run the ASP.NET Core API by running the following in your bash inside of `api` folder:

 ```sh
 dotnet run